Jhovahn/williams_sonoma/README.md

 ## Getting Started

 Ensure that node is installed by typing "node -v" in the command line.
-If a version of node is returned eg. "v8.10.0" it is present.
-Otherwise visit https://nodejs.org/en/ for the latest version.
+If a version of node is returned eg. "v8.10.0" proceed.
+Otherwise visit https://nodejs.org/en/ to download latest version.

-Once this is complete go into the main project directory and run the command "npm run start".
-Visit http://127.0.0.1:5000/ in the browser to experience the application.
+Once complete go into the main project directory and run command "npm run start".
+Visit http://127.0.0.1:5000/ in browser to experience application.

 Menu is for display.
-Click on each listed item for additional photos of that item if available from JSON file.
+Click on each listed item img for additional photos of that item if available.
 Click outside photos or 'ESC' to close modal.

+## Tests

+Run command 'npm run test' to test the return value of the express server.

 ## Built With

 Vanilla HTML, CSS, JS
 Express.js
 NPM
+Mocha/Chai

 ## Author